gtaylor/EVE-Market-Data-Relay/doc_src/using.rst

 `issue tracker`_.
 The original author of this documentation is only familiar with Python.

-.. warning:: Right now, the hostnames you see below are not in action.
-They
+.. warning:: The hostnames you see below may change.
+We are currently in
-    will become active once we complete our first deployment.
+    testing, so anything you see now is considered non-final.

 .. _Unified Uploader Interchange Format: http://dev.eve-central.com/unifieduploader/start